Invasive Non-Native Species

 - Wireweed (Sargassum muticum) – an olive-brown seaweed, with tough wiry stem, that is over 1m in length and found in shallow areas and rock pools.
 Native to the north-western Pacific shores it was unintentionally introduced with commercial oysters to other countries and has spread from there by natural dispersal or fouling on boats.
 It can outcompete native species, be a nuisance to people enjoying recreational activities such as swimming and kayaking and can foul fishing gear.

 - Carpet sea squirt (Didendum vexillum) – is a marine invertebrate which is capable of forming large colonies.
 Originally from the North west Pacific it is most likely to have been introduced to other areas by attaching to the hulls of boats or through the movements of stock for aquaculture.
-It can cover and significantly alter the species composition of sediment layers and can overgrow mussel beds and foul aquaculture gear.
+It can cover and significantly alter the species composition of sediment layers, can overgrow mussel beds, and foul aquaculture gear.

 - Slipper limpet (Crepidula fornicata) – is a limpet about 5cm in length which is often found in stacks or chains which are made of several individuals.
 This species is native to Canada and the Eastern coast of America and is most likely to have been imported with American oysters.
 It can outcompete native species by reducing the amount of hard surfaces they have available to attach to and can have an economic impact on fisheries and mariculture when heavily infested, fouled shells have to be cleaned.